How this recovery timeline planner works (and what it can’t do)

 Scenario: 45-year-old, generally healthy, BMI 25, minimally invasive abdominal procedure, general anesthesia, no diabetes/smoking, desk-based job, moderate pre-surgery exercise.

-- Minimally invasive approach often shortens the early phase compared with open surgery.
+- Minimally invasive surgery reduces the early recovery burden compared with open surgery.

-How to use it: choose the later end of the range when scheduling travel, return-to-work dates, childcare, or caregiving help.
-If you recover faster, you can always step up gradually; if you plan too aggressively, you risk setbacks.
+How to use it: when booking travel, planning childcare, or requesting time off, choose the later end of what feels reasonable and confirm with your clinician.
+If you recover faster, you can progress gradually; if you plan too aggressively, you risk setbacks.

 At-a-glance comparison of typical recovery patterns